Sandrakiptumm/phase-4-group-3-project/README.md

 **Overview/Background Information**

 A real estate company is on a mission to find the hottest zip codes to invest in.
 They've got historical housing data from Zillow, like a time capsule, and they'll use it to predict future price trends.
-By analyzing this data, they want to pinpoint the top 5 zip codes with the most promising investment potential.
+98

 **Problem Statement**